LOCAL SOURCES and RECOMMENDED UKULELE

-If you plan to use a baritone ukulele with a group, also consider getting a capo, which is available at any music store.
+If you plan to use a baritone ukulele with a group, also consider also getting a capo, which is available at any music store.
 Banjo or mandolin capos work just fine for ukulele.
 Guitar capos will work too but are usually way too big and are curved (most ukulele fret boards are flat).
 A capo is a temporary clamp that can be put across any fret.
 The baritone uke is tuned lower than the other ukulele, like the four highest-pitched strings on the guitar.
 Guitar players often start with a baritone ukulele to convert over to our side.

 A capo at the fifth fret of your baritone ukulele lets you use the same chord fingerings and get the same pitch as the other types of ukes - you'll essentially be playing a soprano.
 Without a capo you will have to learn a whole different set of chord shapes for your baritone (the "G" chord on a baritone is a different shape than the "G" chord on the other uke sizes) so you cannot watch your neighbor's left hand for guidance.
 But remember, a G chord is a G chord on any instrument, regardless of what shape you hold to make the chord.

 See the "Instruction" page to download a short guide to buying your first ukulele, a first lesson, and basic chord charts.
 Chord charts are posted for regular ukes (soprano, concert, tenor) and separately for baritone ukes.
 There are also left-handed chord charts posted.